redpesk-core/afb-app-manager/docs/0-introduction.md

 A chain of trust in the creation of certificates allows a hierarchical structuring of permissions.

 It also adds the description of dependency to other service because redpesk programming model emphasis micro-services architecture design.

-As today this model allows the distribution of HTML, QML and binary applications but it could be extended to any other class of applications.
+As today this model allows the distribution of HTML and binary applications but it could be extended to any other class of applications.

 ## The security model